 3. Manuscript Found in Accra

 Published in 2013, Manuscript Found in Accra is set in 11th-century Jerusalem.
-It tells the story of the people living behind the ancient city’s walls as the crusaders draw increasingly close to entering, bringing with them the local population’s inevitable death.
+It tells the story of the people living behind the ancient city’s walls as the crusaders draw increasingly close to entering, bringing the local population’s inevitable death with them.

 “And if I’m alone in bed, I will go to the window, look up at the sky, and feel certain that loneliness is a lie because the Universe is there to keep me company.”Paulo Coelho, Manuscript Found in Accra

 4. The Witch of Portobello

 Published in 2006, The Witch of Portobello once again tells the story of a mysterious character, this time in the form of a young Transylvanian woman named Athena.
 Many other characters, some who barely knew Athena, tell the young woman’s story and, in the process, encourage the reader to reflect on fundamental values such as love, passion, and sacrifice.